epfl-ada/ada-2023-project-rollthedatadice/README.md

 {% include chartype__persona.html %}

+Unlike the gender bias, with most personas, main characters and side characters are quite similar.

-Does it vary over time?
+Then, does it vary over time?

 {% include chartype__persona_temporal.html %}

-From both graphs above, it seems there's no significant difference in main and side characters' personas.
+Again, from both graphs above, it seems there's no obviously giant difference in main and side characters' personas in terms of their types and trends.

 <details>
   <summary>Show more</summary>